yeah/hassio-addons/homegear/README.md

 # Homegear as a Hassio add-on

-This add-on repository contains the Homegear add-on for Hassio (Home Assistant).
-There are two different add-ons, one for Raspberry-Pi and the other for all other plattforms.
+This is a add-on to install and use [homgear](https://homegear.eu/) on Hassio.

 ## Installation

+Follow these steps to get the add-on installed on your system:

+1. Navigate in your Home Assistant frontend to Hass.io -> Add-On Store
-Add this repo to Hassio as [described here](https://home-assistant.io/hassio/installing_third_party_addons/) and install the **Homegear** ore **Homegear-Rpi** add-on.
+2. Add the repository as [described here](https://home-assistant.io/hassio/installing_third_party_addons/)
+3. Find and install "Homegear" add-on

 Don't get nervous after you've hit **Install**.
 Depending on your hardware and network, it may take up to half an hour before Homegear is installed.
 Once it appears in the list of installed add-ons, you'll have to **open** and **start** it.
+I wan't to improve the installation speed soon.

 ## How it works